Yamaya Tanin: World War I

-In August 1914, Yamaya was assigned to command the South Seas Squadron (consisting of the cruisers Asama, Kurama and Tsukuba) upon the outbreak of World War I patrolling for German warships of German East Asia Squadron in the South Pacific from October to December 1914.
+In August 1914, Yamaya was assigned to command the South Seas Squadron (consisting of the cruisers Asama, Kurama and Tsukuba) upon the outbreak of World War I patrolling for German warships of the East Asia Squadron in the South Pacific from October to December 1914.
 Under his command, Japanese forces occupied the former German colonies of Yap and the Caroline Islands.
 He was awarded the Navy Distinguished Service Medal by the United States government for his contributions to the Allied effort in World War I.

 Recalled to Japan the following year, Yamaya was appointed Vice Chief of the Imperial Japanese Navy General Staff, where he served until 1918, when he was given command of the 2nd Fleet.

 Appointed a full admiral on November 15, 1919, Yamaya succeeded Admiral Yamashita Gentarō as commander in chief of the IJN 1st Fleet, and concurrently, commander in chief of the Combined Fleet until August 1920.
 He was subsequently commander of the Yokosuka Naval District until he went in the reserves in March 1923.

 Yamaya retired in March 1936 and died in 1940.